mayadata-io/specs/Reference-UseCases.md

-### List of various use-cases / patterns / mistakes @ Control-Plane
+### List of various use-cases / patterns / mistakes w.r.t Control-Plane

 Most of these are curated from various references.
 We shall put our own patterns and use-cases once we build/re-use/derive an approach for Control-Plane.
 The references are mentioned explicitly at [link](https://github.com/openebs/Control-Plane/blob/master/Reference-Articles.md)

+> Most of these present a slice of what an orchestration platform can achieve.

 <br />